-Tim O'Neal Lorah is a managing director with Navigant's Global Investigations and Compliance practice, specializing in anti-money laundering ('AML'), economic sanctions, anti-bribery and corruption and financial crime compliance.
+Tim O'Neal Lorah is a partner with Navigant's Financial Crimes practice, specializing in anti-money laundering (AML), economic sanctions, anti-bribery and corruption, and financial crime compliance.

 Tim was a member of the U.S. Delegation to the FATF/MONEYVAL Experts’ Meeting on Money Laundering and Terrorist Financing Typologies in Monaco, delivering a presentation on Money Laundering and Terrorist Financing Risks in the U.S. Securities Industry.
 He also served as a member of the U.S. Delegation to the U.S. – Dutch Pilot Project Joint Working Group on Terrorist Financing, Financial Crimes and the Implementation of Blocking Orders, hosted by the U.S. Department of the Treasury.
 He is a former securities industry representative to the U.S. Treasury Department’s Bank Secrecy Act Advisory Group (BSAAG), and for several terms co-chaired the BSAAG Subcommittee on Suspicious Activity Reporting.

 Tim was an adjunct professor of law at New York Law School where he taught “Bank Secrecy Act and Anti-Money Laundering Regulation” as part of the law school’s Financial Services Law LLM degree program.
 He has co-authored various publications and frequently speaks on AML/Financial Crime Compliance topics at various symposiums and conferences worldwide.
 He currently serves as a director on the boards of both New York City's Times Square Alliance and Bailey House (NY).

 Tim graduated magna cum laude from New York Law School, receiving, among others, the Alfred L. Rose Award for Overall Excellence.
 He served as executive editor of the New York Law School Law review.